karpra/karpra.github.io/_posts/2015-1-16-installing nginx in Ubuntu(trusty).md

 So now should you go to the browser and type this http://192.168.33.10/

-You should be able to see nginx running.
+You should be able to see nginx serving and displaying something on the browser.